-Prior to joining the William J. and Dorothy K. O’Neill Foundation, Marlene was the Manager of Development & Marketing and Executive Assistant to the President at the National Center for Family Philanthropy.
-She served as a steering committee member of Emerging Practitioners in Philanthropy’s DC Chapter from 2012 – 2015 and held programmatic positions at the Hovde Foundation, American Red Cross for Greater Grand Rapids, and the YMCA of the USA.
+Prior to joining the Foundation in 2017, Marlene was the Manager of Development & Marketing and Executive Assistant to the President at the National Center for Family Philanthropy.
+She spent many years translating grant reports (from Spanish to English) for The Resource Foundation, a nonprofit organization that facilitates charitable giving from corporate, foundation, and individual donors to the Americas and the Caribbean.
+She has served on the Steering Committee of Emerging Practioners in Philanthropy’s DC Chapter and held various internships with organizations including the Hovde Foundation, American Red Cross for Greater Grand Rapids, and the YMCA of the USA.

-Marlene holds a bachelor’s degree in nonprofit administration and M.P.A. from Grand Valley State University.
-While in graduate school, she was a research assistant to the Johnson Center for Philanthropy’s Frey Chair for Family Philanthropy and co-authored “What is a Family Foundation?”
+Marlene is a graduate of Grand Valley State University where she received her master’s and bachelor’s degree in nonprofit administration.
+While there she was a graduate research assistant to the Johnson Center for Philanthropy’s Frey Chair for Family Philanthropy.

-In her free time, you’ll likely find her in a yoga studio, at a farmers market, in the kitchen, or traveling about.
-She also enjoys translating for The Resource Foundation, a nonprofit organization that empowers nonprofits in Latin America and the Caribbean.
+In her free time, you’ll likely find Marlene practicing yoga, biking, at a farmers market, in the kitchen, or traveling about.

 Engaging Youth Peer Network: Supporting Youth Givers Across Ages